addr2data/aws-certification-prep/exercises/ex-002_SettingUpVpc.rst

     aws ec2 describe-vpcs --filter Name=isDefault,Values=true

-Now let's examine the output from that command.
+Now let's examine the output from that command, rearranging the order a bit.

 .. code-block::